Retainers vs. Deposits: So what is the difference?

 You can alleviate some confusion even if there is confusion about the term used and what it means by explaining what you mean.
 Have a contract that has a descriptive fee schedule and process.
 And, a refund policy.
 Every little thing helps.

-If you want to make sure you are up to speed on contracts/good to go, please reach out for a no cost 30 minute phone or in person consult.
-At Rational Unicorn Legal Services LLC, we are big on talking these things out and making sure you have the best processes possible for the services you are trying to offer for your clients.
+If you want to make sure you are up to speed on contracts, please reach out for a no cost 20 minute phone or in person consult.
+At Rational Unicorn Legal Services, we are big on talking these things out and making sure you have the best processes possible for the services you are trying to offer for your clients.